amanda-natallie/UberTest/README.md

 - Show this screen after sending the request to the API and while waiting for a response from the API.

-- Create a CSS spinner of your own construction.
-Use these two color codes `#00C4CC` & `#555753` in your spinner
+- Create a CSS Loader of your own construction.
+Use these two color codes `#00C4CC` & `#555753` in your Loader

 - Disable the text input and search button while waiting for the API response.